Rei-SwitchBot/faq/en-us-second-reply/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
-### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Pro Pro Does Not Collect Trash Automatically
+### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Pro Pro Does Not Collect Trash Automatically After Returning to the Auto-empty Station

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.